 PACT Model Demonstration Sites (PMDS)

-As each country has its unique public health challenges, PMDS projects are based upon prior assessment of national cancer control capacity through imPACT to identify gaps and opportunities for improvement of cancer management.
+As each country has its own unique public health priorities, PMDS projects are based upon prior assessment of national cancer control capacity through an imPACT Review to identify gaps and opportunities for improvement of cancer management.

 Funds mobilized through PACT for PMDS countries have been used to develop human resources, provide radiation medicine equipment and expert missions.
 Furthermore, over 100 medical professionals have benefited from long-term training and capacity building activities.

 Using experience gained from the PMDS countries, the IAEA, WHO, IARC and other partners continue to work through multi-sector partnerships and collaborations to support countries implement evidence-based cancer control strategies, which fall in line with identified gaps and opportunities for improving cancer management highlighted in assessment reviews coordinated by PACT.